carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-implicit-bool-cast.rst

  - ``false`` literal cast to pointer is detected,
  - instead of ``nullptr`` literal, ``0`` is proposed as replacement.

-Occurences of implicit casts inside macros and template instantiations are deliberately ignored, as it is not clear how to deal with such cases.
+Occurrences of implicit casts inside macros and template instantiations are deliberately ignored, as it is not clear how to deal with such cases.